jsr6720/jsr6720.github.io/_posts/2018-09-28-how-much-is-enough.md

 ## My Review 4/5

-A collection of easily digested chapters that help hone in on any problem your facing as a parent.<br/><br/>Ask the following questions when deciding on an action for your kids:<br/>1.
-Is it good for the child's development?<br/>2.
-Is it within the families resources?<br/>3.
-Does it harm others?<br/><br/>Bottom line we live in a culture and age of abundance.
+A collection of easily digested chapters that help hone in on any problem your facing as a parent.

+Ask the following questions when deciding on an action for your kids:

+1. Is it good for the child's development?

+2. Is it within the families resources?

+3. Does it harm others?

+Bottom line we live in a culture and age of abundance.
 You will always feel as if you're saying "no" more than "yes".

 ### Date Read
 2018/09/28